 As an Air Force family, we got to see some interesting places.
 I'd have to say that Georgia and Virginia are my favorites.
 I really love living life out in the country.
 Southwest Virginia is a great place to raise kids, and we’re very happy and blessed to be living near family.

 - University of Virginia School of Law, J.D.
 2014

 - Represents clients in complex construction disputes

 - Represented both defendants and relators in False Claims Act cases valued over $100M

-- Represented clients in a wide range of commercial litigation settings, including cases involving the Fair Labor Standards Act, the Fair Credit Reporting Act, the Servicemembers Civil Relief Act, the Sherman Antitrust Act, and questions of sovereign immunity for State agencies
+- Represents clients in a wide range of commercial litigation settings, including cases involving the Virginia Consumer Protection Act, the Fair Labor Standards Act, the Fair Credit Reporting Act, the Servicemembers Civil Relief Act, the Sherman Antitrust Act, and questions of sovereign immunity for State agencies

 - Worked on a Supreme Court amicus brief at the petition for certiorari stage

-- Worked on pro bono projects, including researching and compiling information on state Freedom of Information Acts
+- Pro bono projects, including representing clients bringing VCPA claims and researching and compiling information on state Freedom of Information Acts

 - Secretary, Federal Bar Association, Roanoke Chapter (2017-Present)